Charge density wave and finite-temperature transport in minimally twisted bilayer graphene: Zero-temperature phases in a domain wall

 We first examine the spin sector.
 Since each domain wall possesses spin $SU(2)$ symmetry, the Hamiltonian $\hat{H}_{s}$ [given by Eq.~(\ref{Eq:H_S})] becomes to

 describing a Luttinger liquid of spin with $K_s=1$.

 The charge sector is more complicated.
 The umklapp interaction $U_c$ in $\hat{H}_{c}$ [given by Eq.~(\ref{Eq:H_C})] can be ignored at zero temperature because $\delta Q_{p=0}\neq 0$ and $\delta Q_{p=\pi}\neq 0$ at generic fillings.
 Meanwhile, $U_c$ is unlikely to induce a CDW near the charge neutrality point ($k_{F,p}\approx0$) for generic network models.
-To develop a well-define CDW state, it is require that the both the correlation length and the CDW wavelength to be smaller than the domain-wall length $d$. $k_{F,p}\approx0$ hence contradicts this condition as the CDW wavelength is proportional to $1/k_{F,p}$.
+To develop a well-define CDW state, it is required that the both correlation length and the CDW wavelength are smaller than the domain-wall length $d$. $k_{F,p}\approx0$ hence contradicts this condition as the CDW wavelength is proportional to $1/k_{F,p}$.
 To treat the $V$ term in $\hat{H}_c$ exactly, we introduce another set of new collective charge variables as follows:

 where the subscript $+$ ($-$) indicates the symmetric (antisymmetric) collective modes.
 With these new collective variables, the charge sector is described by

 where $v_+$ ($v_-$) and $K_+$ ($K_-$) are the velocity and the Luttinger parameter of the symmetric (antisymmetric) charge sector respectively.
 In our case with repulsive interaction, $K_+<K_-<1$ holds generally \cite{Klesse2000}.